Algo-Foundry/hackshack-showcase/README.md

 ## Calling the smart contract

 ### Opt-In
-Complete the code in `scripts/optIn.js` to allow accounts to participate in the game.
+Complete the code in `scripts/optIn.js` to allow players to participate in the game.

 ### Attack
-Complete the code in `scripts/attack.js` to allow accounts to attack the monster.
+Complete the code in `scripts/attack.js` to allow players to attack the monster.

 ### Reward
 Complete the code in `scripts/reward.js` so that the smart contract can dispense reward to the player that does the most damage.